DanCoombs1/2016-US-election/README.md

 ### 1. Actual Election Results

-- Analyzed actual vote counts and percentages for Clinton, Trump, and Johnson.
+- Analysed actual vote counts and percentages for Clinton, Trump, and Johnson.
-- Visualized the real results using bar plots.
+- Visualised the real results using bar plots.

 ### 2. Opinion Poll Predictions

 - Examined opinion poll predictions for Clinton, Trump, and Johnson.
 - Compared raw poll data with adjusted data considering various factors.
-- Visualized poll predictions using bar plots.
+- Visualised poll predictions using bar plots.

 ### 3. Analysis by Poll Grade

 - Segmented poll predictions based on the grade assigned to each poll.
 - Compared predictions from high-grade (A) and low-grade (D) polls.
-- Visualized the comparison using bar plots.
+- Visualised the comparison using bar plots.

 ### 4. Geographical Analysis

-- Analyzed poll predictions based on the sample's geographical location.
+- Analysed poll predictions based on the sample's geographical location.
 - Investigated predictions for the entire USA, specific states (Wyoming, Washington D.C.), and regions.
-- Visualized regional poll predictions using bar plots.
+- Visualised regional poll predictions using bar plots.

 ### 5. Temporal Analysis

 - Segmented poll predictions based on time periods (before and during November).
-- Analyzed how predictions varied over time as the election approached.
+- Analysed how predictions varied over time as the election approached.
-- Visualized temporal trends using bar plots and time series plots.
+- Visualised temporal trends using bar plots and time series plots.

 ### 6. Sample Size Analysis

 - Investigated the effect of sample size on poll predictions.
 - Compared predictions from polls with sample sizes above and below a certain threshold.
-- Visualized sample size effects using box plots.
+- Visualised sample size effects using box plots.

 ### 7. Betting Markets Analysis

-- Analyzed betting odds for Trump's victory over time.
+- Analysed betting odds for Trump's victory over time.
 - Examined changes in betting markets' perceptions of Trump's chances throughout the campaign.
-- Visualized betting odds using time series plots.
+- Visualised betting odds using time series plots.

 ## Conclusion

 The analysis provides insights into the dynamics of the 2016 presidential election, highlighting the role of various factors in shaping public opinion and election outcomes.
-Understanding these factors is crucial for interpreting and contextualizing future election predictions.
+Understanding these factors is crucial for interpreting and contextualising future election predictions.

 ## Contributing